typelevel/doobie/doc/src/main/tut/13-Extensions-PostgreSQL.md

 ### Server-Side Statements

-PostgreSQL supports server-side caching of prepared statements after a certain number of excutions, which can have desirable performance consequences for statements that only need to be planned once.
+PostgreSQL supports server-side caching of prepared statements after a certain number of executions, which can have desirable performance consequences for statements that only need to be planned once.
 Note that this caching happens only for `PreparedStatement` instances that are re-used within a single connection lifetime. **doobie** supports programmatic configuration of the prepare threshold:

 - For a given `Connection` you can set and query the prepare threshold with the `ConnectionIO` constructors `doobie.contrib.postgresql.hi.connection.pgSetPrepareThreshold` and `pgGetPrepareThreshold`.
 - For a specific `PreparedStatement` you can set and query the prepare threshold with the `PreparedStatementIO` constructors `doobie.contrib.postgresql.hi.preparedstatement.pgSetPrepareThreshold` and `pgGetPrepareThreshold`.